al-siv/color-rs/phases/PHASE-0.19.0.md

 - ✅ Zero compilation errors after version update
 - ✅ All existing tests continue to pass (222/223 tests passing - 1 performance timing variance)
 - ✅ Clean `cargo clippy` execution with acceptable warnings (789 warnings within tolerance)

+**Mandatory Git Workflow Checklist Items**:
+- **At the beginning of milestone**:
+  - [ ] Check in Git that we are currently on the `origin/main` branch
+  - [ ] If not on `origin/main`, continue working within the milestone whose branch is open; bring it to the state where it "compiles, builds, tests, and runs"
+  - [ ] Create a new milestone branch as specified in the `Milestone-Based Git Workflow` section: `git checkout -b milestone-1.1-version-setup-$(date +%Y%m%d)`
+- **At the end of milestone**:
+  - [ ] Bring the program to the state where it "compiles, builds, tests, and runs"
+  - [ ] Verify all quality gates pass: `cargo fmt && cargo clippy -- -D warnings && cargo test`
+  - [ ] Merge the milestone branch with `origin/main` following the completion protocol
+  - [ ] Tag the milestone completion: `git tag -a "milestone-1.1-$(date +%Y%m%d)" -m "Milestone 1.1: Project Version and Structure Setup Complete"`

 **Tasks**:
 - [x] Update `Cargo.toml` version from `0.18.0` to `0.19.0`